dinoperovic/djangocms-skeletor/README.md

 ## Configuration

 Settings is managed by the [django-configurations](https://github.com/jazzband/django-configurations) project.
 This allows you to configure the settings using environment variables.
-For example setting `DJANGO_MEDIA_ROOT=/path/to/media` as an environment variable will affect the Django `MEDIA_ROOT` settings.
+For example setting `DJANGO_MEDIA_ROOT='/path/to/media'` as an environment variable will affect the Django `MEDIA_ROOT` setting.

 The required settings are `ENVIRONMENT` which is either `development`, `stagging` or `production`.
 And ``DJANGO_SECRET_KEY`` that comes included in `.env` file when first starting a new project.